cshelton/commonunion/README.md

 ===========
 Union of types with common member functions, suitable for use in constexpr, C++14 only

+At the moment (Jun 11, 2015), the only compiler compliant enough with the C++14 standard to fully work with this library is clang (version 3.5.0).

 Virtual member functions are terrific for implementing dynamic dispatch.
 If you need dynamic dispatch, you should use the compile-supplied solution and not build your own.

 *However*, C++ does not directly support two things: